trueadm/ripple/website/docs/guide/components.md

 Using what we've learnt, let's make a versatile card component that can display an optional header and footer.

-This is a common pattern you'll see achieved with "slots" from Vue/Web Components, "render props" from React, and "snippets" from Svelte.
+This pattern is commonly achieved with "slots" from Vue/Web Components, "render props" from React, and "snippets" from Svelte.

 <Code>